fkluger/vanishing_points_2017/README.md

 ### Run
 #### Examples
-You can run the vanishing point detector on a four example images (see below) and visualise the results.
+You can run the vanishing point detector on four example images (see below) and visualise the results.
 Computation may take a few moments.
 Adjust the GPU ID if necessary:
 ```
 python example.py --gpu 0